xherin1999/noetia/noetia-whitepaper-v0.1/noetia-whitepaper-v0.1.1-beta2.md

 They are example names for possible witness-event morphologies: ways a Noetia-compatible runtime may choose to make Axiom 1 and Axiom 2 operational.

 A fork may omit, replace, weaken, strengthen, rename, or invert any such morphology while remaining Noetia-compatible, provided the kernel constraints remain intact: no obligation without explicit binding, no authority without delegated provenance, and no institution-like force without exit/settle.

-Natural-language definitions in this document are descriptive only.
-They do not decide boundary cases by semantic force.
-A boundary term becomes executable only when reduced to declared predicates, admissible witnesses, and explicit settlement / exit semantics.

 ---
 ## 1. Design goals